 I was ordained in the Church of England in 2005 with a strong call to rural ministry.
-I served my curacy on the Solway in the north of Carlisle Diocese and for the last 10 years have served the North Westmorland Parishes, a group of (now 10) rural churches in the Eden Valley in Cumbria.
+I served my curacy on the Solway in the north of Carlisle Diocese and for 10 years served the North Westmorland Parishes, a group of (now 10) rural churches in the Eden Valley in Cumbria.
 In 2022 I took up the role of Archdeacon of West Cumberland in the Carlisle Diocese.

 I believe passionately in little, local and ordinary churches and, indeed, in little, local and ordinary Christians.
 Jesus said the meek would inherit the earth and I believe that says something fundamental about the nature of his kingdom and his plan to save the world.
 While it is good to dream big, the dreams must always be of individual lives restored.
 Abraham was told to look at the stars to get a glimpse of the scale of God’s plan, but it still all began just with him and his faith, his willingness to leave his old life behind and go wherever God showed him.
 I find that such a helpful window into God’s plan.
 He always seems to start with little, local, ordinary people, but when their lives are transformed by the Holy Spirit, he can make a whole universe of difference.